ninoloid/deall/auth-service/README.md

 This url implement authentication and authorization.
 IF the role of the user is ADMIN, user can see the details of all users.
 But, if the role of the user is USER, user can only see the details of him/herself.
 ```

-Authentication middleware can accept array of role.
+This route use authentication middleware that accept array of role.
 For example, if we use ['ADMIN'] as parameter of authentication middleware, then the route can only be accessed by the admin.

 ```
 Example :